higgsjs/Higgs/README.md

 **Usage:**

 `higgs` will start Higgs and give you a REPL (read-eval-print loop).

+NOTE: if you did not run `make install`, then you must run higgs directly from the source directory, as otherwise it will not know where to find its runtime files.

 To execute one or more files, pass them to `higgs`: